 To add Managed Servers to the newly-created machine, use the Administration Console to perform the following steps:

 In the Change Center, click Lock & Edit.

-Click the machine name.
+Click the machine name (represented as a hyperlink).

 Above the Servers table, click Add.